 It is notable that the GH5s has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The E-PL9 lacks such a headphone port.

 Studio photographers will appreciate that the Panasonic GH5s (unlike the E-PL9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-PL9 and the GH5s are recent models that are part of the current product line-up.
-The E-PL9 replaced the earlier Olympus E-PL8, while the GH5s does not have a direct predecessor.
+The GH5s is a recent model that features in the current product line-up of Panasonic.
+In contrast, the E-PL9 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-PL9 was succeeded by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Olympus E-PL9 and the Panasonic GH5s?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Olympus PEN E-PL9: